Ekleog/hotboot/README.md

 License
 -------

-`toboggan` is licensed under GPLv3, please see the file called `LICENSE.md`.
+`hotboot` is licensed under GPLv3, please see the file called `LICENSE.md`.